Tomsyno/Data115_Group_Project_Oil_Price_comparison_between_Covid_and_2008/README.md

 ## Visualizations
 ![AVG Oil](https://github.com/Tomsyno/Data115_Group_Project_Oil_Price_comparison_between_Covid_and_2008/blob/main/Oil%20Price%20Visualization.png) ![Average Stock Prices](https://github.com/Tomsyno/Data115_Group_Project_Oil_Price_comparison_between_Covid_and_2008/blob/main/Stocks%20Visualization.png) ![Oil 2008 Zoomed](https://github.com/Tomsyno/Data115_Group_Project_Oil_Price_comparison_between_Covid_and_2008/blob/main/Oil08Zoomed.png) ![Stocks 2008 Zoomed](https://github.com/Tomsyno/Data115_Group_Project_Oil_Price_comparison_between_Covid_and_2008/blob/main/Stocks08Zoomed.png) ![Oil 2020 Zoomed](https://github.com/Tomsyno/Data115_Group_Project_Oil_Price_comparison_between_Covid_and_2008/blob/main/OIL2020Zoomed.png) ![Stocks 2020 Zoomed](https://github.com/Tomsyno/Data115_Group_Project_Oil_Price_comparison_between_Covid_and_2008/blob/main/Stocks2020Zoomed.png)
 ## Analysis
+In our analysis we looked at how bad the price crashed in 2008 and 2020 for both the price of Oil Per Gallon in the United States and the price of the S&P 500 market index fund.
+To do this, we used Excel to locate the highs and low points for the time of each crash.

+For the oil crash in 2008, we used price data from March 2007 to June 2009 and found the highest was  ~$4.24 per gallon before the crash, and the lowest was ~$1.72, during the crash.
+In 2020, for the period of time from November 2019 to November 2020, we found the highest was ~$2.91 before the crash and the lowest was ~$1.99 during the crash.
+It’s important to note that before the big oil crash in 2020 from the COVID-19 Pandemic, Oil prices were already decreasing slightly.

+//note either in here or conclusions that if you account for inflation, oil prices dropped to a lower //number is 2020 than they did in 2008.

+We did very similar steps in finding the high and low points for the stock price of the S&P 500 during the same time periods.
+Again using Excel, we found the S&P500 reached a high of $1565.15 before the crash in 2008, and hit a low of $676.53 during the crash.
+Before the COVID pandemic in 2020, the highest price of the S&P500 was $3638.35 and during the lowest price was $2237.40.
 ## Conclusions